 Advocacy Loyalty

 Advocacy loyalty turns customers into brand advocates.
+In fact, 48% of consumers show loyalty by making referrals, which can significantly reduce marketing costs.
 These loyal customers attract new ones through word-of-mouth referrals, making this loyalty type highly valuable.

 Excellent customer service fosters advocacy loyalty, as satisfied customers are more likely to promote the brand.